-Overall, the training and recruitment division budget increased 6.07% in comparison to the adjusted 2023 division budget.
-The majority of this increase from the 2023 adopted budget is related to Training expenses for additional volunteer training, training equipment for the new fire station 53, and compensation adjustment to bring total employee compensation toward the median of the comparable agencies.
+Overall, the training and recruitment division budget decreased -3.2% in comparison to the adjusted 2024 division budget.
+The majority of this decrease from the 2024 adopted budget is related to a narrow target focus for 2025 on a smaller range of training topics.